objectbox/objectbox-swift/README.md

 <a name="example"></a>Example
 -----------------------------
-In the [Example](Example/) directory, you find a notes example app demonstrating ObjectBox's Swift API.
+In the [Example](Example/) directory, you'll find a "Notes" example app demonstrating ObjectBox's Swift API.
 The example comes with two apps: one for iOS and one for macOS.
+The iOS example is a full GUI application, whereas the macOS example runs a few operations and then exits.

 To setup the example, use CocoaPods to acquire the framework: